Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Regularization

 \begin{remark} Although we used the adaptive weighting strategy when deriving the bound for the regularization step.
 Similar results hold when using arbitrary weights $w_l$'s.
-Indeed, the $\mathcal M$, $\mathcal P$ and $\mathcal H$ in \eqref{eq:step2err} can be replaced by their corresponding terms (see Theorem \ref{theo: step1}) under the considered weights. \end{remark}
+Indeed, $\mathcal M$, $\mathcal P$ and $\mathcal H$ in \eqref{eq:step2err} can be replaced by their corresponding terms under the chosen weights. \end{remark}